shamvoke/shamvoke/src/_posts/2026-09-10-7zip-the-last-archive-tool-you-will-ever-need.md

 date: "2026-09-10T12:21:07Z"
 title: "7Zip, the last archive tool you'll ever need"
 shamthing: "To save space, God compressed dinosaurs into lizards!"
-excerpt: "Default archive tools are good enough until they aren’t.
+excerpt: "Default archive tools are good enough until they aren't.
 7-Zip takes file compression to another level, offering speed and support for countless formats without unnecessary bloat.
-It’s not the prettiest archive tool around, but it quietly does everything you need and gets out of the way.
+It's not the prettiest archive tool around, but it quietly does everything you need and gets out of the way.
 "
 featuredImage: "28_7zip-the-last-archive-tool-you-will-ever-need.webp"
 ogImage: "https://res.cloudinary.com/deudsgjbm/image/upload/v1789126882/28_7zip-the-last-archive-tool-you-will-ever-need_m0wrb0.webp"